-In Fall 2012, our campus students served over 3,200 hours through their academic studies.
-A sample of the projects include: a middle school dance to promote a healthy lifestyle, a food drive to support a local homeless shelter, and work at the Children’s Discovery Center and local arboretum.
+A sample of the projects include: a middle school dance to promote a healthy lifestyle, a food drive to support a local homeless shelter, and sustainability reports for local non-profits, and website design for local small businesses.

 “To be a leader one must learn to serve.
 And I think my previous and current service projects are agents that will boost the leadership skills in me.
 I say this because I'm becoming more and more sensitive to needs of people.
 I'm beginning to think of ways to help a greater population of people.”

 – Nnamdi Ekesi, Senior, Bachelor of Science in Biology (Abuja, Nigeria)

 Service learning also gives our students the opportunity for career exploration.
 Students that take advantage of these opportunities are not only able to give back to the community, but also gain a deeper understanding of what a job in their desired field could possibility entail.
 This can either strengthen or change an individual’s career path.